-- 4. Activate the evaluation of the sin(x)2+cos(x)2 expression in poly.py, a function that includes transcendental functions and run the script. - Why the difference in time between NumPy and Numexpr is so small?

-- 5. In poly.c, comment out expression 1) (around line 51) and uncomment expression 3) (the transcendental function). - Do this pure C approaches go faster than the Python-based ones? - What would be needed to accelerate the computations?
+- Evaluate the expression sin(x)2+cos(x)2 in poly.py, a function that includes transcendental functions (--expression-index 3). - Why the difference in time between NumPy and Numexpr is so small? - 5.
+In poly.c, comment out expression 1) (around line 56) and uncomment expression 3) the transcendental function).
+Don't forget to compile again. - Do this pure C approaches go faster than the Python-based ones? - What would be needed to accelerate the computations?